 What is B2B?

 Let’s start with the simple.
-Business to business, or B2B, refers to the marketing or sales of products and services from one business direct to another.
+Business to business, or B2B, refers to the marketing or sales of products and services from one business directly to another.

 B2B is distinct from business to consumer (B2C), or business to government (B2G).
 It does not involve a single, direct consumer, or indeed the particular constraints and regulations around government operations.
 It’s about one company fulfilling the needs of another.
 That means your marketing needs to reflect that dynamic.